fable-compiler/repl-legacy/README.md

 # Fable.FCS component

-Example of how to use Fable.FCS component on your web
+Example of how to use the `Fable.FCS` component on your web

 ## How to add a sample ?

-*This is the documenation of how to add a sample to the REPL, please note it's still in early stage and may change in the furture*
+*This is the documenation of how to add a sample to the REPL, please note it's still in early stage and may change in the future*

 To add a sample, you need to update the `src/samples.json` file.
-This file is used to generate the sample menu in the browser.
+This file is used to generate the samples menu in the browser.

-You can add 3 types or entry:
+You can add 3 types or entries:

-- Category: this add a title entry to the menu
+- Category: adds a title entry to the menu
-- SubCategory: this add an entry under a category, and make it collapsable
+- SubCategory: adds an entry under a category, and make it collapsible
-- MenuItem: this is a classic item when clicked, this will load the sample into the REPL
+- MenuItem: adds a classic item which when clicked will load the sample into the REPL

 **Category**